PaulKinlan/paul.kinlan.me/content/2010-12-07-announcing-appmator-get-your-apps-in-the-web-.markdown

 so you can install it <em>now</em>.
 The great thing is, that this tool was packaged ready for the store using <em>itself</em>!
 Sweet.</p>

-<p>It does some pretty cool stuff, all of which I will cover in Javascript
+<p>It does some pretty cool stuff, all of which I will cover in JavaScript
 Tutorials in the next couple of days, here is a sneak peak:</p>

 <ul>